D-War: Production

-Originally titled Dragon Wars (and still referred to by this title in publicity material), D-War has a long production history in South Korea.
+Originally titled Dragon Wars (and still referred to by this title in publicity material), D-War had a long production history in South Korea.
 The film was announced in 2001 by director Shim Hyung-rae as his follow-up project to 1999's Yonggary.
 The budget was set at 30 billion won (approximately US$35 million), but ultimately went over budget in order to create the various creatures in the film, with some outside estimation as high as $US75 million dollars.
 The DVD release confirmed that it did indeed cost US$99 million.

 As with Yonggary, Shim opted for a mostly American cast.
 Veteran actor Robert Forster landed a pivotal role and Jason Behr and Amanda Brooks were cast as the two young leads.

 The next three years were spent creating the creature effects, all of which were done in house by Shim's Younggu-Art Movies company.
-The completed film premiered at the American Film Market in early 2007.
-The film was released in South Korea on 1 August 2007.
-In the U.S., the film was released on 14 September 2007 by Freestyle Releasing.
+The completed film premiered at the American Film Market in early 2007 and was released in South Korea on 1 August.
+In the U.S., the film was released on 14 September by Freestyle Releasing.

-On 7 August 2007, South Korea's Munhwa Broadcasting Corporation (MBC) Morning Live TV Show broadcast the film's final scene on TV without the permission of the studio, causing a controversy.
+On 7 August, South Korea's Munhwa Broadcasting Corporation (MBC) Morning Live TV Show broadcast the film's final scene on TV without the permission of the studio, causing a controversy.
 A few days later the Ministry of Culture and Tourism released a statement in which they said that the incident did not violate South Korean copyright laws.

 Release

 Theatrical

 A 110-minute cut was shown at the American Film Market on 4 November 2006 and at the Berlin Film Market on 8 February 2007.
 The film's final cut was edited down to 92 minutes for its South Korean and American release, after getting feedback from preview screenings.
 The film was released in South Korea on 1 August 2007.
-Freestyle Releasing released the film to 2,277 in the United States on September 14, 2007.
+Freestyle Releasing released the film to 2,277 in the United States on September 14.
 It was the first Korean film to receive a wide release in the U.S.